brianhouse/art_and_code/NEXT.md

 ### interface
 cover quantization
 no one used random -- am I losing them?

 ### nonlinearity

-room -> scene
-a message that comes up and goes away?

 models of branching:
 straight branching
 total rooms
 carrying things

-elapsed -> has_elapsed
-change_frame -> frame_changed, and make it accessible

 ### emergence